Agile team structure – How to effectively lead your team?

 What skills do you need to effectively lead your team?

 A team lead is responsible for coordinating the team and ensuring that processes run smoothly.
-This is the essential part of the agile team structure.
+This is an essential part of the agile team structure.
 As useful as the various online tools might be, what really matters when it comes to rallying a team are the soft skills that all managers should have.

 From the ability to communicate effectively, delegate tasks, and estimate them with the team member, to organization and empathy.
 All those team management skills are essential for anyone in a leadership position.
 Let’s have a look at the most important ones: